Mauritania Dec 4-9, 2016

 The main gare routière, in the heart of town, is where you can get vehicles for Nouakchott (six hours) and Choûm (three hours).
 Choûm transport is timed to meet the train heading to/from Nouâdhibou

 The Adrar.
 The Unesco-listed Adrar is the undoubted jewel in Mauritania’s crown.
-It’s epic Saharan country and shows the great desert in all its variety: the ancient Saharan towns of Chinguetti and Ouadâne, mighty sand dunes that look sculpted by an artist, vast rocky plateaus, and mellow oases fringed with date palms.
+It’s an epic Saharan country and shows the great desert in all its variety: the ancient Saharan towns of Chinguetti and Ouadâne, mighty sand dunes that look sculpted by an artist, vast rocky plateaus, and mellow oases fringed with date palms.
 For desert lovers, the Adrar is a must.

 Vehicles for Chinguetti (about two hours) leave once a day from near a shop a block north of Hotel Monod.
 Most days there is also transport to Ouadâne (bush taxi/4WD about four hours), leaving from a street north of the rond-point (ask for ‘gare de Ouadâne’).